TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 24/Leviticus 24.7.md

 ---

-And thou shalt put pure frankincense upon each row, that it may be to the bread for a memorial, even an offering made by fire unto Jehovah.
+You shall put pure frankincense on each row, that it may be to the bread for a memorial, even an offering made by fire to Yahweh.